scottgwald/slideshow-in-a-box/README.md

 # jQuery Image Gallery Plugin

-## This branch
+## This fork

-The goal of this branch is to be able to turn a folder full of pictures into a slideshow using very few steps.
+The goal of this fork is to be able to turn a folder full of pictures into a slideshow using very few steps.

 ### Requires